jeff-hughes/reghelper/cran-comments.md

+## Submission notes

+This updated version fixes the errors found in the recent CRAN package check.

 ## Test environments

-* local Windows install, R 3.3.3
+* local Windows install, R 3.4.2
-* ubuntu 12.04 (on travis-ci), R 3.3.3
+* ubuntu 12.04 (on travis-ci), R 3.5.0
 * win-builder (devel and release)

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Jeffrey Hughes <jeff.hughes@gmail.com>'

-New submission

 ## Downstream dependencies